 Like any valuable skill, sight singing is a tough one to master.
 You may have an idea as of how to sight sing, but genuinely being able to sing any song, at first sight, is something that requires tons of hard work and dedication.

-Once you are comfortable with singing simple pieces, go ahead and find the song you’ve never heard in your life and try to sing them properly.
 Then go ahead and check if you’ve done an excellent job by listening to the actual piece.
 Try playing an easy song on a piano and sing while playing.
 This will develop your sight singing skills faster.

 Don’t Give Up